• Home

 The red rocky, mountainous scenery is breathtaking (reminding us slightly of Wadi Rum).
 Make sure to climb high to catch a sunset with sundowners.

 We can personally vouch for it being a great spot for a proposal!
-We last visited in 2010 and are very excited to be visiting again in 2023.
+We last visited in 2010 and visited again in 2023.

 While visiting this region of Namibia, you should visit the rock art at Twyfelfontein, Namibia’s first UNESCO World Heritage Site.
 Here you will find 5000 cave paintings and carvings dating back 6000 to 10,000 years.